 Sangria happens to be high on my list of favorites things to sip.
 This isn’t the first sangria recipe I’ve shared with you, and I’m sure it won’t be the last.

-The rose sangria recipe base is a little bolder than traditional sangria, however you will not believe the depth and intrigue it provides.
+This rose sangria recipe is a little bolder than traditional sangria, however, you will not believe the depth and intrigue it provides.

 Fresh watermelon, strawberries, and raspberries soak in the Rosé Sangria Recipe until the base is sweet, and the fruit is fully loaded.